 With either offset approach, the next step is to split the vertical edges of the squares and bend them, as shown in Figure 6.
 When the bend is reduced from 180 degrees to 120 degrees, you will have regular hexagons.
 Note that splitting the vertical edges means we’ve increased the number of edges from 4 to 6 (a net increase of 1 edge per face, since the 2 new edges are shared by 2 faces).
 We’ve also increased the number of vertices from 4 to 6 (but these vertices are shared, so the net increase is 1), and we’ve left the number of faces unchanged.
-This matches what we expect from the F,E,V counts going from 1,2,1 to 1,3,2.
+The F,E,V counts go from 1,2,1 to 1,3,2.

 Squares to Triangles

 There are two steps needed to turn a square grid into a triangle grid.
-First, we must shear the squares, which is similar to what we did with hexagons, except we don’t angle the edges instead of splitting them.
-This gives us a rhombus grid (see Figure 7), which shares characteristics with the square grid.
-We then split each rhombus face into two triangles.
+First, we must shear the squares.
+This gives us a rhombus grid (see Figure 7).
+To make triangles we split each rhombus face into two triangles.
 Splitting each face means we now have twice as many faces as before, we’ve added 1 edge for each face, and we haven’t added any vertices.
-This matches what we expect from the F,E,V counts going from 1,2,1 to 2,3,1.
+The F,E,V counts go from 1,2,1 to 2,3,1.

 There are three grid parts, and we need a way to address each of them.
 I’ll start with simple numeric coordinates that match the grid’s axes.
 The F,E,V counts tells us how many grid parts share the same coordinate.
 If more than one part has the same coordinate, I’ll use a capital letter to disambiguate.